tkhq/gas-station/README.md

 * All execute will revert if it gets a failure.
 Anything interacting with the gas station should be able to handle that
 * Batch transactions are capped at 50 per batch currently
 * Burning a nonce or a counter only burns the current nonce/counter.
 Ones that are premade will be valid
-* Nonces and session counters are sequential and can only be used sequentially
+* Nonces are sequential and can only be used sequentially
 * A user can burn their own counter or nonce without a 712
 * The gas delegate implements recievers for ERC-721 and ERC-1155
 * The Gas station cannot use session based auth.
 This is because authorizing the gas station to send arbitrary messages would enable anyone to send arbitrary messages through the gas station